nikhilr612/libmp/README.md

-# MediaPipe Shared Library
+# LibMP: MediaPipe as a Shared Library

 ## Integrate MediaPipe into Your C++ Application

-A new "MediaPipe example" has been added under `mediapipe/examples/desktop/libexample`.
-Using Bazel, you can build this target.
-This will create a shared library (`.so` on Linux, `.dll` on Windows), which you can then integrate (along with its `.h` header file) into any C++ application you wish.
+A new MediaPipe build target has been added under `mediapipe/examples/desktop/libmp`.
+Using Bazel, you can build this target to create a shared library (`.so` on Linux, `.dll` on Windows), which you can then integrate - along with its `.h` header file - into any C++ application you wish.

 ## Prerequisites